9 mins read

 2.1.1 When a certification body (CB) certifies an installer for the first time, the risk evaluation status of an installer shall be ‘high’ as detailed in Table 2 of PAS 2031:2019.
 Where an installer is transferring its certification to another CB, that CB shall take account of the information available concerning the existing certification held in evaluating risk.
 Any justification for a lower risk rating shall be fully documented.

-2.1.2 It has been agreed via the Ofgem Roundtable meeting that CBs will not enable an installer to hold certification for the same EEM with more than one CB.
+2.1.2 The CBs will not allow an installer to hold certification for the same EEM with more than one CB.
 Therefore, CBs are required to have in place measures to ensure they do not certify installers that already hold certification by another CB for the same EEM.
-An agreed process to ensure suitable cooperation and that actions are taken is being established.
+An agreed process to ensure suitable cooperation, and that actions are taken, is being established.
 CBs are required to ensure that they implement this agreed process to prevent dual certification of installers.

-2.1.3 Where CBs are accepting new applications from existing registered installers or transfers from an installer to move its certification from one CB to another, (either through an organised “CB to CB transfer” or where, of their own volition, an installer leaves one CB and applies to another); The CB shall have in place procedures for the exchange of relevant information with the previous CB to ensure a full risk evaluation can be undertaken.
+2.1.3 Where CBs are accepting new applications from an installer previously or currently holding certification, or transferring an installer to move its certification from one CB to another, (either through an organised “CB to CB transfer” or where, of their own volition, an installer leaves one CB and applies to another), the CB shall have in place procedures for the exchange of relevant information with the previous CB to ensure a full risk evaluation can be undertaken.
 Information requested shall include, but not be limited to:

-- Details of applications submitted to other CBs
+• Details of certification held with other CBs

-- Details of certification(s) held with other CBs
+• Details of applications submitted to other CBs

-2.1.4 All CBs shall establish procedures to ensure information can be provided to a new CB to support the transfer process, where it is requested.
+2.1.4 All CBs shall ensure information is provided to a new CB to support the transfer process.

-2.1.5 As part of either the transfer or new application, if not already agreed as part of a “CB to CB transfer”, the new CB shall ensure they have a signed declaration from the applying business as part of their application; to disclose and confirm they will rectify any outstanding Trustmark non-compliance or requested remediation works from any prior certification held with a previous CB.
-Failure to remediate or resolve non compliances as required may result in applicable sanctions from the new certifying CB.
+2.1.5 As part of either the transfer or new application, if not already agreed as part of a “CB to CB transfer”, the new CB shall ensure it has a signed declaration from the applying business, as part of its application, to disclose and confirm that they will rectify any outstanding non-compliance or requested remediation from any certification held with a previous CB.
+Failure to remediate or resolve non-compliances as required may result in applicable sanctions being imposed by the new certifying CB.
+Transfer of certification activities shall be carried out for the accredited scope of activities only.
+Where the scopes of activities of the incumbent CBs are not accredited, extensions to scope should be applied for, using the normal UKAS process.

-2.1.6 In line with the above, should a non-compliance or complaint be discovered after the transfer of new registration under the previous CB, the new CB may be required to use the sanctions available to them to support the installer’s non-compliance or complaint resolution, which may include remediation.
-It is the responsibility of the new certifying CB to ensure their procedures have suitable methods of ensuring the installer operates in line with ongoing installer competency requirements as set out by the scheme.
+2.1.6 In line with the above, should a non-compliance or complaint be discovered after the transfer of registration under the previous CB, the new CB may be required to use the sanctions available to it to support the installer’s non-compliance or complaint resolution, which may include remediation.
+It is the responsibility of the new certifying CB to ensure its procedures have suitable methods of ensuring the installer operates in line with ongoing installer competency requirements as set out by the standard.

 2.1.7 Reasonable lines of cooperation shall exist between the old and new CB to ensure remediation can take place.
 In the event that a reasonable outcome cannot be secured for the homeowner, the case shall be escalated to Trustmark.